aleksilassila/Islands/README.md

 **Should you not set the world generator for `islands` world, your islands will spawn in normal world instead of an empty one.**

+Also it is recommended to allocate > 2GB of memory to the server, since the plugin needs 2 additional worlds to be active (wilderness and islandSource worlds).
+If you experience server freezes when creating an island (like my demo server), it's probably because your server can't handle generating the needed chunks for the new island.

 ### Optional

 You can set a specific island as default spawn island for new players.